 Fibromyalgia is a name given to a common group of symptoms marked by generalised pain and muscle stiffness.
-Although the cause of fibromyalgia is not yet known, research suggests that it is the result of the body becoming extra sensitive to pain due to an overactive pain system.
 Unlike various forms of arthritis, sufferers of fibromyalgia tend not to experience any inflammation or damage to the painful areas.

 The most common symptoms of fibromyalgia are:

-Although no cause is yet know, fibromyalgia tends to be more common amongst people who have:
+Although no cause is yet known, fibromyalgia tends to be more common amongst people who have:

 The ME/CFS/FM Support Association Queensland Inc. provides support, information and the opportunity for sufferers of fibromyalgia to network

-and share experiences with other sufferers through there various initiatives and resources.
-For more information visit there website at http://www.mecfsfmq.org.au/
+and share experiences through their various initiatives and resources.
+For more information visit www.mecfsfmq.org.au/

 Join one of our online support groups to connect with other Australians living with arthritis.